 Many studies that suggest that sleep is helped by losing weight.
 In one study the following decreases were seen after weight loss surgery in obese participants:

 - Snoring - 82% to 14%

-As mentioned previously, sleeping too long can be just as dangerous as not sleeping enough.
-Just like sleeping fewer than 6 hours, weight gain is common in those who sleep for more than 9 hours.
-If you really want to lose weight, we recommend sticking between 7 and 8 hours range.
+As mentioned, sleeping too long can be just as dangerous as not sleeping enough.
+Just like sleeping fewer than 6 hours, weight gain is common in people who sleep more than 9 hours.
+If you really want to lose weight, we recommend sleeping between 7 and 8 hours.